oceanprotocol/docs/data-farming/README.md

 **Data Farming (DF) is Ocean's incentive program.** It rewards OCEAN to participants who lock OCEAN into veOCEAN, curate data, or make predictions -- all in the name of driving **data consume volume** (DCV).
 DF is a bit like DeFi liquidity mining, but tuned for DCV.

+## ⚠️ ASI Merge Update

+Ocean Protocol is joining with Fetch and SingularityNET to form the Superintelligence Alliance, with a unified token $ASI.
+This is pending a vote of “yes” from the Fetch and SingularityNET communities, a process that will take several weeks.
+[This Mar 27, 2024 article](https://blog.oceanprotocol.com/ocean-protocol-is-joining-the-superintelligence-alliance-767c82693f24) describes the key mechanisms.

+There are important implications for veOCEAN and Data Farming.
+The article [“Superintelligence Alliance Updates to Data Farming and veOCEAN”](https://blog.oceanprotocol.com/superintelligence-alliance-updates-to-data-farming-and-veocean-68d7b29c5100) elaborates.

+Changes during voting period:
+- **Passive DF  and Volume DF rewards are paused** as of DF83, until the voting process completes.
+- **veOCEAN lock and lock-update actions are disabled** on the DF app.
+We recomand users to **DO NOT INTERACT DIRECTLY WITH THE SMART CONTRACTS.**
+- **Predictoor DF will continue** regardless of voting outcome.

+How the vote outcome is going to affect Data Farming?
+- **If "yes": veOCEAN, Passive DF, and active DF will be retired**.
+Each address that has locked OCEAN for veOCEAN and is holding veOCEAN will be made whole by an **OCEAN airdrop** of (1.25^years_til_unlock — 1) * num_OCEAN_locked.
+- **If "no": Passive DF & Volume DF will resume** as-is.
+There will be rewards based on the weeks of DF pause.

+(What follows here, and in other DF docs, is the documentation as if there are no changes.
+Therefore as you read them, understand that things change in light of the ASI Merge.)

+---

 **[The DF webapp](https://df.oceandao.org)** is where users perform most DF actions.

 There is currently 300,000 OCEAN / week available for DF rewards.

-## <span style="color:red;">New changes are in the air while wating for ASI voting from the Fetch and SingularityNET communities to go trough, which could be found in [this blogpost.](https://blog.oceanprotocol.com/superintelligence-alliance-updates-to-data-farming-and-veocean-68d7b29c5100) </span>

-### The main changes while the voting process is ongoing are:
-- **Passive DF  and Volume DF rewards are going to be stopped** starting with **round 83** until the Voting process will come to an end.
-- **All actions around the veOCEAN lock(lock, update lock) are going to be disabled** on the data farming website during this period, and we recomand users to **DO NOT INTERACT DIRECTLY WITH THE SMARTCONTRACTS.**
-- **Predictoor DF will continue** regardless of voting outcome.

-### How the vote outcome is going to affect Data Farming?
-- If "yes" - **veOCEAN will be retired**, but each address that has locked OCEAN for veOCEAN and is holding veOCEAN will be made whole by an **OCEAN airdrop** of (1.25^years_til_unlock) — 1) * num_OCEAN_locked.
-- If "no" - **Passive DF & Volume DF will resume** as-is.

 ## DF Streams & Budgets